ctrath/roks-multirouter/README.md

 mycluster-au-syd-1-bx2-4x-aa26ccd186043d00655b29246b83475c-0001.au-syd.containers.appdomain.cloud   3f6b8d29-au-syd.lb.appdomain.cloud   created           mycluster-au-syd-1-bx2-4x-aa26ccd186043d00655b29246b83475c-0001   openshift-ingress   OK
 ```

 Note: match the Target domain name, in this case `3f6b8d29-au-syd.lb.appdomain.cloud`, with the load balancer service `EXTERNAL-IP` that was listed earlier.
-When the domain and certificate are created, the Status indicate `OK`
+When the domain and certificate are created, the Status indicates `OK`

 Check to make sure the certificate was generated: